 what is paid parental leave?

-paid parental leave (PPL) is an australian government payment for working parents who take time off to care for a newborn or recently adopted child. it's separate from any parental leave your employer might offer — you can receive both.
+Paid Parental Leave (PPL) is an Australian Government payment for working parents who take time off to care for a newborn or recently adopted child. it's separate from any parental leave your employer might offer — you can receive both.

-the scheme is administered by services australia and paid through your employer (or directly to you if you're self-employed or your employer opts out). it's funded entirely by the government, not your employer.
+the scheme is administered by Services Australia and paid through your employer (or directly to you if you're self-employed or your employer opts out). it's funded entirely by the government, not your employer.

 2026 entitlements at a glance

-| detail | 2026 scheme |
+| detail | 2025-26 births | births from 1 jul 2026 |

-| total weeks | 26 weeks (130 payable days) |
+| total weeks | 24 weeks (120 days) | 26 weeks (130 days) |

-| payment rate | ~$915.80/week before tax |
+| payment rate | ~$915.80/wk before tax | 2026-27 NMW (set Jun 2026) |

-| income test | individual income < $168,865 |
+| income test | individual income < $168,865 in the financial year before claim | |

-| claim window | within 12 months of birth or adoption |
+| claim window | within 12 months of birth or adoption | |

 how much will you get paid?